-(Jockeys Employment and Training Scheme)
+(Jockeys Education and Training Scheme)

 The IJF is a significant contributor to the funding of JETS.
 This helps jockeys currently riding and those who have retired to formulate their career plans for a life after being a jockey.